pop - soul - blues - jazz - classical - r&b - ancient - carols - ballads - rock

 Our Musical Director

-Our musical director Gary Smith trained at the NSW Conservatorium of Music and studied piano with Isadore Goodman.
-Gary has more than 30 years of experience as a music teacher, arranger, performer and choir director.
+Our retired musical director Gary Smith trained at the NSW Conservatorium of Music and studied piano with Isadore Goodman.
+Gary has more than 40 years of experience as a music teacher, arranger, performer and choir director.

-Along with his musical expertise, Gary has brought a clear vision and determination for our ongoing development as a group and he is keen to display The Cleffies' achievements to audiences far and wide.
+Along with his musical expertise, Gary brought a clear vision and determination for our ongoing development as a group and was always keen to display The Cleffies' achievements to audiences far and wide.